Topface/phpredis/README.markdown

 ## hMGet
 ##### Description
-Retirieve the values associated to the specified fields in the hash.
+Retrieve the values associated to the specified fields in the hash.
 ##### Parameters
 *key*
 *memberKeys* Array